Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 **boards.card.percentField**: The database name of the field that will be used to show the completion icon on the cards.
 Must be a percent field.
 Can be left empty or removed from configuration.

 **boards.card.sorting**: Settings for how the cards should be sorted within the lanes.
+Can be removed from the configuration.

 **boards.card.sorting.field**: The database name of the field that should control the sorting.